How to maximize your teaching experience

 One of the biggest reasons why a student on Rype may discontinue his or her membership is due to lack of communication.

-Students often will not be vocal about what exactly they’re looking for, so as the coach it’s up to you to seek constant feedback about the content of the lessons, how they have been progressing so far, and how you can improve the experience.
+Students often will not be vocal about what exactly they’re looking for.
+As a teacher, it’s sometimes up to you to seek feedback about the content of the lessons, how your students have been progressing so far, and how you can improve the experience.

 Every 2 weeks is a good time frame for you to ask the student at the end of the lesson what they’d like to see in upcoming lessons.